-Given the recent fiscal experience, our task is to map salient features of the fiscal initiative with respect to government investments and consumption, to the set of plausible simulation design components.
+Given the recent fiscal experience, our task is to simply map salient features of the fiscal initiative with respect to government investments and consumption, to the set of plausible simulation design components.
 Through simulations, we attempt to understand the role of shock structures, pre-announcement effects, the persistence of authorized budget shocks, correlation of shock structures, and the proportion of non-Ricardian households.

 Capturing the process that generates persistence is important.
-In the model, the fiscal spending process G_t^c has two dynamic components.
-One shows how the past value of G_t^c affects its future realizations (ρ{G^c}) and the other one pertains to the degree of persistence $(\rho{\xi,G})$ in the shock process.
-In terms of representation variants, one assumes that the shock evolves following an AR process $\xi_t^G = \rho{\xi,G}\xi{t-1}^G + \epsilon_t^{\xi,G}$.
-When $\rho{\xi,G} = 0$, we expect that shocks are uncorrelated, implying that no matter how significant they are, they do not generate realized government consumption expenditures that behave persistently over time.
+In the model, the fiscal spending process $G_t^c$ has two dynamic components.
+One shows how the past value of $G_t^c$ affects its future realizations and the other one pertains to the degree of persistence $(\rho{\xi,G})$ in the shock process.
+In terms of representation variants, one assumes that the shock evolves following an AR process $\xi_t^G = \rho{\xi,G} \xi{t-1}^G + \epsilon_t^{\xi,G}$ .
+When $\rho{\xi,G} = 0$ , we expect that shocks are uncorrelated, implying that no matter how significant they are, they do not generate realized government consumption expenditures that behave persistently over time.
 It turns out that the parameter value has a material or influential effect on the magnitude of the fiscal spending multiplier.
-This feature may prove to be important in differentiating expenditure program components that embody persistence from those that do not.8
+This feature may prove to be important in differentiating expenditure program components that embody persistence from those that do not.
+The best candidate that exhibits this feature is the Pantawid Pamilyang Pilipino Program, the allocation for which rose from Php10.9 billion budget in 2010 to Php62.6 billion budget by 2014.
+In contrast, a one time local project may not offer much persistence compared to a program that achieves national or regional significance.

 Second, we consider changing the value of the proportion of non-Ricardian households from 0.5 to 0.8.
-The importance of this is to simulate the impact of an increase in the proportion of non-optimizing households who, because of their relative inability to adjust to shocks, are usually the target of intervention programs designed to uplift welfare states.
-Since is used to purchase goods and services, we conjecture that a higher proportion may lead to higher multipliers.
+The importance of this is simply to simulate the impact of an increase in the proportion of non-optimizing households who, because of their relative inability to adjust to shocks, are usually the target of intervention programs designed to uplift welfare states.
+Since $G_t^c$ is used to purchase goods and services, we conjecture that a higher proportion may lead to higher multipliers.

 Third, we correlate authorized budget and government consumption shocks.
 This may be plausible, as the fiscal authority may deem necessary to supplement a sudden increase in investment expenditures.
 There are two possibilities.
 The shocks may either be strongly or weakly correlated.
-We assume that as more investment funds are needed, a positive shock to government consumption may also occur, thereby enhancing multiplicative effects.
+We assume that as more investment funds are needed, a positive shock to government consumption may also occur.

-Fourth, to ascertain whether it is beneficial not to divulge the policy initiative, announcement effects are incorporated into fiscal policy.9
+Fourth, to ascertain whether it is beneficial not to divulge the policy initiative, announcement effects are incorporated into fiscal policy.
+This may be relevant since no prior announcements were made before the implementation of the DAP.
+For instance, it was only after the DAP was revealed that the executive department divulged hundreds of projects that benefited from the DAP in 2013.

 Fifth, we will also examine how implementation delays affect multiplier estimates, subject to the factors considered above.
-However, this necessitates the computation of authorized budget multipliers.
+But this necessitates the computation of authorized budget multipliers.